How Long Does It Take to Get Each Belt in BJJ? (Solved!)

 Achieving a black belt rank can take up to ten years of BJJ training.
 Otherwise, several practitioners think the black belt level is the official start of their jiu-jitsu journey.

-Aside from that, the black belt is the fifth colored belt in the Brazilian jiu-jitsu system, following the brown belt and preceding the coral and red belts.
-Therefore, it is the most sought-after rank in BJJ and other martial arts disciplines due to its significance.
+The black belt is the fifth colored belt in the Brazilian jiu-jitsu, following the brown belt and preceding the coral and red belts.
+It is the most sought-after rank in BJJ and other martial arts disciplines due to its significance.

 Related: how many degrees of black belt are there in jiu-jitsu?; Click here.